 - Online discussion forum

 - Live sessions with instructor

 - Lunch included

-- For teams
+- For teams of minimum 4 people

 “To explain what the non-specialist reviewer or project lead should focus on when reviewing a pulsation analysis study.“

 - Your instructors

 - Personal Certificate requirements

 - Example of reviewing pulsation suppression device

 - Example of reviewing piping geometry

 - Example of reviewing mechanical results